|Organization:||Friedrich-Ebert-Stiftung Moldova (FES) and AO “Institutum Virtutes Civilis” (IVC)|

 - Description of the activity

-The selected consultant will be responsible for conducting the project mid-term evaluation and developing the report.
-Throughout the entire process, the evaluation consultant will have access to the Project staff, MEL data, documents, and possibility of interaction with the Project partners and beneficiaries (participants in the project activities).
+The selected consultant/ external evaluator shall be responsible for conducting the project final evaluation and developing the final evaluation report.
+Throughout the entire process, the external evaluator shall have access to the Project staff, MEL data, documents, and possibility of interaction with the Project partners and beneficiaries (participants in the project activities).
+The evaluation shall include desk review and field visits.

 - Timeframe and deliverables

-The consultancy will be provided in the period August – September 2022 by a national/ international consultant that will work both remotely (via e-mail, Skype etc.) and in the Chisinau and target raions.
+The assignment shall be conducted in the period of February – March 2024 by the selected consultant that shall work both remotely (via e-mail, Skype etc.) and in the Republic of Moldova (Chisinau and target raions).

-The consultant should propose the methodology to be used to carry out the reviews.
+The selected consultant shall propose the methodology for the final project evaluation.
 The proposed methodology should address sufficiently the preliminary issues and questions outlined in the ToR, detailing the specific review issues, questions, methods of data collection and analysis that will be undertaken.
-It should encompass a combination of both qualitative and quantitative methods.
-It should also allow for a wide consultation with all interested partners and stakeholders.
-It is suggested that the methodology should include, but not be limited to the below-mentioned points.
+The methodology shall encompass a combination of both qualitative and quantitative methods.
+It shall also allow for a wide consultation with all interested partners and stakeholders.
+It is suggested that the methodology include, but not be limited to the below-mentioned aspects.
 The consultant is expected to propose his/her own methodology and justify and explain it.
-The mid-term evaluations will consist of the following activities:
+The final evaluation shall consist of the following activities:

 a) Document review: The consultant will review of relevant project documents including: